icdevs/Icdevs_mainsite/_posts/2023-02-12- Async Flow - One Shot - Motoko.md

 Since the IC has a new 5 minute timeout on full queues, the Sender and Receiver should retry this messaging after 5.5 minutes.
 Therefore the library needs to keep state of sent messages and should discard those messages after the acknowledgement has been made.

-The library should also keep track of processed message ids such that if a duplicate message is received, it is not reprocessed and instead, an acknowledgement is sent.
+The library should also keep track of processed message ids such that if a duplicate message is received, it is not reprocessed and instead, an acknowledgment is sent.

-The hash is a check to make sure the acknowledgement was of the correct data.
+The hash is a check to make sure the acknowledgment was of the correct data.
 If an improper hash is received the library should hand the request to a corruption handler with enough data to manage the error.

 This bounty gives the opportunity to